clirdlf/ndsa.org/meetings.md

 ### Travel and registration

 [Registration](https://www.conftool.pro/dlf2016/) includes a continental breakfast, hot lunch, coffee breaks, and the NDSA reception.
+The conference will run from Wednesday mid-afternoon through Thursday evening, November 9-10.

 - Regular: $200
 - Student rate: $150